 - 1. Self-Assessment: The department / unit under review prepares a Self-Assessment Report (SAR).
 Guidelines approved by the Quality Committee guide the process and assistance is provided by the Office of the Director of Strategic Planning and Quality. - 2.
 Peer Review Report: A peer review group (PRG) is established which normally comprises two external members and two members from within the university the size of the group may vary according to the scale and scope of the unit under review.
 The SAR is sent to the PRG.
 The group visits the university, typically for two days, to meet with staff and students of the unit under review, staff from other relevant units of the university, relevant members of the University leadership and management, and external stakeholders.
-Following the visit, the group submits a PRG report to the Quality Office.
-The Head of Unit is provided with the opportunity to propose corrections to any factual inaccuracies in the report and the report is then finalised and signed off by all members of the PRG.
+Following the visit, the opportunity to propose corrections to any factual inaccuracies in the report and the report is then finalised and signed off by all members of the PRG. e group submits a PRG report to the Quality Office.
+The Head of Unit is provided with the opportunity to propose corrections to any factual inaccuracies in the report and the report is then finalised and signed off by all members of the PRG - 3.
+Quality Improvement Plan: The unit considers the recommendations contained in the PRG report and prepares a draft Quality Improvement Plan (QIP) for discussion with the President (or nominee) from which an agreed set of actions ensues.
+The University Executive is informed of the outcomes from the Review, its recommendations, and approves the Quality Improvement Plan which will be incorporated into the Strategic Plan for the unit;